-1. Repeal 17C-11- (a) Far to the Right or add exceptions
+1. Repeal 17C-11- (a) Far to the Right

 Repeal §17C-11-5.
 Riding on roadways and bicycle paths part (a).

 (a) Every person operating a bicycle upon a roadway shall ride as near to the right side of the roadway as practicable, exercising due care when passing a standing vehicle or one proceeding in the same direction.